naterex23/RAPID_Perfusion_Processing/README.md

 And converts each to 2 nifti (".nii"/".nii.gz") files types, including one "lesion mask" file and one "brain extracted" (or, perhaps more accurately, "text removed") file.
 Each lesion mask contains multiple thresholds to a segmentation that can be analyzed using a variety of medical imaging software packages.
 Notably, I used 3D Slicer (http://slicer.org).

-If you use this code for your work, please consider siting the following publication:
+If you use this code for your work, please consider citing the following publication:

 CT Perfusion Does Not Modify the Effect of Reperfusion in Patients with Acute Ischemic Stroke Undergoing Endovascular Treatment in the ESCAPE-NA1 Trial